ing-bank/doing-cli/docs/reference/manual/issue_create.md

 ## In use

-Setting default_reviewers and a different default work item type in the config file:
+Setting custom defaults in the config file:

 === "Bash"